Leigh Creek Energy Commercial Project

-The LCEP sits within the existing, but now dis-used, Leigh Creek Coalfield and will develop deep resources that are unable to be accessed by conventional open-cut mining.
-Energy will be produced from the resource that is no longer economic to mine using a process known as in-situ gasification, or ISG.
-The ISG process converts coal from its solid state into its gaseous form.
-[About ISG]
+The LCEP sits within the existing but now dis-used, Leigh Creek Coalfield and will develop deep resources that are unable to be mined.
+Syngas will be produced from the resource that is no longer economic to mine using a process known as in-situ gasification, or ISG and this syngas will be used to produce urea fertiliser with a hydrogen optionality.
+Learn about ISG.

-The initial stage includes the commissioning of a Demonstration Plant to obtain information to inform the design for a potential commercial facility.
-LCK proposes to construct, operate and decommission a small-scale in situ gasification (ISG) demonstration plant.
-This facility will involve the construction of an above ground plant (and associated service infrastructure) and the establishment of a below ground single ISG gasifier chamber.
-The demonstration plant would be commissioned and operated for a short period (approximately 2-3 months) to produce syngas, so that the technical and environmental performance of the process can be confirmed.
+The initial stage included the commissioning of a Demonstration Plant to obtain information to inform the design for a potential commercial facility.
+LCK successfully constructed, operated and decommissioned a small-scale in situ gasification (ISG) demonstration plant during 2018/19.
+This demonstration facility involved the construction of an above ground plant (and associated service infrastructure) and the establishment of a below ground single ISG gasifier chamber.
+The demonstration plant successfully produced syngas, proving that the technical and environmental performance of the process can be confirmed at Leigh Creek.

 ISG Gas Products and Markets

-Early studies suggest all of these products are viable options, however a final decision will be made through a Pre-Feasibility Study once the Demonstration Project is complete.
+Early studies suggest all of these products are viable options, however our Pre-Feasibility Study has landed on urea fertiliser.

-The LCEP is a major project for South Australia that has the potential to deliver significant and long-term benefits in the form of jobs and royalties.
+The LCEP is a major project for South Australia that has the potential to deliver significant and long-term benefits.